danielsularea/lily.work/_work/2017-11-16-ibm-clinical-review.md

 For instance, medical doctors who sought to resolve discrepancy issues were casual users.
 They typically only used a small portion of the application and logged in only when an issue they were responsible for was raised.

 Power users, on the other hand, were commonly found to be nurses or medical coders who logged into WICR almost daily as part of their job.
-This is because while only doctors had the authority to alter clinical documents, users such as nurses were responsible for reviewing, moderating, and ultimately policing the platform by sending reminders to those doctors.
+This is because while only doctors had the authority to alter clinical documents, these users were responsible for reviewing, moderating, and ultimately policing the platform by sending notices to those doctors.

 Therefore, with respect to these two user bases, I was able to observe the following insights.